Arrhythmogenic Right Ventricular Cardiomyopathy

 Your healthcare provider may give you additional instructions about how to manage your ARVC.
 You may need to:

-- Limit heavy physical activity.
+- Limit heavy or competitive physical activity.

 - Reduce the amount of alcohol or caffeine you drink.
 (These can increase the risk of abnormal heart rhythms.)